Bardstown, Kentucky Video Magazine Winter Edition

 About the author

-Victoria Hoff, founder of WhiskMe Transportation, is a Kentucky Colonel and bourbon enthusiast who combines his automotive expertise with deep local knowledge to provide luxury, safe, and personalized tours of Bourbon Country.
+Victoria Hoff, founder of WhiskMe Transportation, is a Kentucky Colonel and bourbon enthusiast who combines her automotive expertise with deep local knowledge to provide luxury, safe, and personalized tours of Bourbon Country.
 As both owner and host, Victoria is dedicated to delivering big-city service with small-town charm, ensuring every guest enjoys an unforgettable and seamless experience.

 Workforce & Industrial Development